telvarost/GoldenTweaks-StationAPI/README.md

 * Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 2.0+ used to sync configs!

 ## List of changes
+Note that all changes can be individually disabled using GlassConfigAPI if undesired

 ### Gold Tools
 * Gold Axe Silk Touch For: